 - Bottle of water to all visitors

-- “We offer a warm, friendly, and personalized experience on every tour.”
+- Warm, friendly, and personalized experience on every tour.

 - Option to visit local town or tourist attraction in the region.